maxtyson123/MaxOS/docs/Notes.md

 - Therefore, when a task is created a memory region is made.
 Information for the processor is then explicitly writen into segments in that region e.g. the instruction pointer at the entry point
 - Previously: the interstubs.s file pushed the current processor values (interstubs line 64: save the registers) and then pushed the stack pointer (interstubs line 80: Invoke C++ handlers) and then load register again
 - (Carrying on "Previously") The handler function would have the pointer to the stack (passed as var: esp).
 The return value of handle interrupt is then written into esp and then executed by processor.
-- Now with multitasking the return value for the handle interrupt method would be changed to point to the top of the new task's stack.
+- Now with multitasking the return value for the handle interrupt function would be changed to point to the top of the new task's stack.
 - To sum up:
-- - The kernel will be executing method "X" and receive an interrupt
+- - The kernel will be executing function "X" and receive an interrupt
 - - kernel will execute the interrupt handler
 - - The interrupt handler will then return a pointer to the new task
-- - Kernel will then execute the new task instead of executing method "X"
+- - Kernel will then execute the new task instead of executing function "X"
 - To schedule processes fairly, a round-robin scheduler generally employs time-sharing, giving each job a time slot or quantum (its allowance of CPU time), and interrupting the job if it is not completed by then.
 The job is resumed next time a time slot is assigned to that task.
 If the task terminates or changes its state to waiting during its attributed time quantum, the scheduler selects the first task in the ready queue to execute
 ### Threads
 See also: [Thread](https://wiki.osdev.org/Thread)